 Alas, the Independent never put the Inquisitor puzzle up on its website.
 The puzzle moved to the main Saturday paper itself, sometime in 2013, I think (certainly after I wrote the first paragraph above), where it sat for a while under the weather.
-(No one got round to using the concept as a puzzle idea in due course.)
+(No one got round to using the concept as a puzzle idea.)

 It’s worth adding to the foregoing to accommodate more recent history following The Independent’s move to online only publishing – The Inquisitor now appears (still in paper form, still no online presence) in the i.